By Ray T. Bohacz:

 But just as the 1,320 feet of asphalt gave him the opportunity to test his first car, the lure of the quarter- mile and his move to rural New Jersey was as monumental in his destiny as that hot rod on 79th Street many years earlier.

-The 1970s brought the energy crisis, emission controls, elevated auto insurance rates and to many, a predicted end to drag racing.
+A recent Encompass insurance review I read through mentioned that historically, the 1970s brought the energy crisis, emission controls, elevated auto insurance rates and to many, a predicted end to drag racing.
 Recognizing this, Bob needed to reinvent himself and Ida Automotive.
 He went back to his original intent for the ‘34 five-window he built when 14 years old.
 Just as racing was waning, street rods were becoming the new outlet for automotive expression, and New Jersey was at the forefront.
 Its mix of demographics, relatively empty roads, and the effect of having three drag strips in the state meant there was no lack of car enthusiasts; they just needed to redirect their passion.
 As luck would have it the Willys became the street rod to have.
 Dissatisfied with the then current offerings of fiberglass Willys bodies, Bob ventured into a new entity and designed and produced his own Willys kit.
 These quickly became known to be the best of the best.

 Much to the chagrin of others Bob never stood still, constantly raising the bar within the street rod building community.
 Embracing new technologies, Ida invested in one of the first CNC-milling machines and taught himself how to use it and write code.
 Ditto for electronic fuel injection, digitizing, chassis dyno testing and computer-aided design.
 Though he does not admit it, the record books show that he has been successful not only in drag racing and custom car building but also in road and land speed racing too.
 He has set records with his F-150 called Frightening (a play on the Lightning name) that was originally built for the SEMA Show under contract from the Ford Motor Company.
 The truck has run over 200 mph on the Bonneville Salt Flats and other venues.
 Countless magazine covers, TV interviews and awards have been bestowed on Bob over the years, and rightfully so.